5 Tips for Staying Organized

 Don’t set unreachable goals.
 Never quit and don’t give up!
 Throwing in the towel is not an option.

-What is the goal for each room?
-Write it down and be clear so you don’t end up scratching your head thinking, “what did I mean?" or "what was I thinking?”
+- Be clear!
+What is the goal for each room you need to organize?
+Write it down and be clear so you don’t end up scratching your head thinking to yourself, “what did I mean when I wrote this down?” or “what was I thinking?”

 Be Committed to Your Plan